micahscopes/Are-We-DAW-Yet/DesignDoc.md

 * An enum `ShiftMode` (non-exhaustive) that contains the following options:
     * `None` - No pitch shifting/time stretching.
     * `Doppler(f64`) - Speed up/slow down the effective playback speed by this factor.
 It is up to the user to calculate the value they need to pass in.
-    (Goals after mvp include time stretching, pitch *and* time streching, and formant shifting)
+    (Goals after mvp include time stretching, pitch *and* time streching, formant shifting, and clip-level automation on each of these)
 * An enum called `InterpQuality` (interpolation quality, non-exhaustive)
-    * `TODO`
+    * Optimal2x - The "optimal 2x" algorithm as described in the [`deip`] paper
     * Linear
-* Ability to create a `Sampler` type, which contains the following:
-    * An *immutable* [`basedrop`] smart pointer to a `PCMResource`.
-The immutability reflects the non-destructive nature of this engine.
 * A method that fills rendered samples into a given buffer.
 This method will have the following arguments:
+    * An *immutable* reference to a `PCMResource`.
+The immutability reflects the non-destructive nature of this engine.
     * `buffer: &mut[f32]` - the buffer of samples to fill (single channel)
     * `channel: u16` - the channel of the `PCMResource` to use
     * `frame: SampleTime(i64)` - the frame in the `PCMResource` where the copying will start.
 Note this may be negative.
 The behavior of this method should be to fill in zeros wherever the buffer lies outside of the resource's range.
     * `sub_frame: f64` - the fractional sub-sample offset to add to the previous `frame` argument.
 This engine handles interpolation.
     * `shift_mode: ShiftMode` - described above
     * `interp_quality: InterpQuality` - described above
+    * `reverse`: whether or not the audio should be reversed
 * A similar method as above, but optimized for stereo signals

 While streaming samples from disk is an eventual goal of this crate, it will not be part of the mvp.